Conedy/Conedy/testing/statisticsNetwork/closenessCentrality.rst

 ``closenessCentrality(filename)``
-	Writes the closeness centrality of each individual node in a text file.
+	Writes the closeness centrality of each individual node to a text file.
 	The file contains the centralities written in order of the node number.

 Parameters